influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Task scheduler schedule delay

-The duration between when a Item should be scheduled and when it is told to execute.
+Delay between when a task is scheduled to run and when it is told to execute.

 #### Example